bwilczek/webdriver_pump/README.md

 #### `#root`

 Mounting point of current component in the DOM tree.
-Type: `Selenium::WebElement`.
+Type: `Selenium::Element`.

 For `Pages` it points to `//body`.